julesjazz/grapefruitlab/content/print/pity-fear.md

 Or a punk band.

 **Mia:**
-It’s like a memorial of dead Christians.
+It’s like a memorial of Christian martyrs.
 Names and dates and stories — anyone who was killed for their faith.
 Starting with Jesus, up through the early Mennonites.
 Like this one guy, Dirk something — fleeing the god police across a frozen river.
 But then he stops, and turns back to pull them out, when they fall through the ice behind him.
 And, of course, they kill him anyway.
 He’s in this book, he’s a martyr.

 But then that story helps define the whole community.
 Not just faith but action — pure and selfless action.
 What could be more Christ-like, than self-sacrifice?
 And I think, do all communities have stories like this?
 Maybe not always so bloody?
 But stories that tell us what it means to be a part of the group?
 Stories that inspire, and stories we can try to live into?
 Not conditions, but aspirations?